Texas State Bank

-Texas State Bank, based in Joaquin, is a commercial bank founded on August 17, 1926.
+Texas State Bank, based in Joaquin, was a commercial bank founded on August 17, 1926.
 Ownership remained with individual shareholders until 1983, when Joaquin Bancshares, Inc., purchased controlling interest.
-Texas State Bank remains an independently owned bank with Joaquin Bancshares, Inc. being the sole stockholder.
+Texas State Bank remained an independently owned bank with Joaquin Bancshares, Inc. being the sole stockholder until it merged with American State Bank in 2019.

+History

 Texas State Bank opened its first branch in 1991.
-The bank currently operates in Shelby, Angelina, and Tyler Counties.
+The bank operated in Shelby, Angelina, and Tyler Counties.

+The bank was purchased by Banco Bilbao Vizcaya Argentaria along with State National Bank for $2.6 billion USD in 2006.

+In 2019, the bank merged with American State Bank, with American State Bank being the successor of the merger.